 What are the best thriller movies?
 There’s really something special about the classic pulse-pounding thriller favourite that no matter how many times you watch it, will still put your heart in your throat and have your jaw making an impact with the floor.
-Many have tried to check these boxes but only a few have completed the whole set.
+Many of the best movies have tried to check these boxes, but only a few have completed the whole set.
 Except for this lot, of course.

 For those of a nervous disposition and a love for their own fingernails, look away now.
 What follows is a collection of cinematic treats that will ensure a large volume of audible gasps, pangs of fear and ice-cold dread for the benefit of your entertainment.
 We’ve shredded our nerves watching countless thrillers in a bid to put this list of thrillers together but it was worth it for you dear reader.

-These are the best thrillers ever according to Digital Fix comprised of cat and mouse moments for the ages, and monumental mind games where the real winner was us.
-Give them a look and see what filmic thrill is just waiting to be had.
+These are the best thriller movies ever made, according to The Digital Fix.
+Films comprised of cat and mouse moments for the ages, and monumental mind games where the real winner, was us in the audience.
+Give them a look and see what cinematic thrill is just waiting to be had.